 You can learn how to create an online store on Blipteam in a few minutes - it is super easy to set one up for your business.
 But what would make your online store really successful is a healthy stream of customers and online sales.
-Here's a few steps that will show you how to build an online store, optimise your online operations and generate more sales in the long run:Build An Online Store Now >
+Here's a few steps that will show you how to build an online store, optimise your online operations and generate more sales in the long run:Build A Web Store Now >

 Find out who your customers are, where they are and how much they are spending for similar products.
 Do they even want your product?
 How will you reach out to them?
 Can you make enough sales within your social circle?
 Or will you need to do some advertising to reach out to a wider market?
 Think of a marketing plan for your online store.
 You will tweak this plan over time.

 How do you start an online store?
 Figure out how to price your products.
 Will you be fighting a price war with the competition?
 Or will you offer more value at a similar rate?
 Are you targeting a niche segment of the market?
 Do a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats).

 Put aside money for advertising, logo design, product photography, e-commerce platform costs.
 Will you need to do some fundraising?
 Can you sustain your business and keep your online store running for 6 months?
 How soon will your webstore generate profits before you run out of $$ runway?